-On the DC CAPE computer-based assessments, accessibility features are tools or preferences that are either built into the assessment system or provided externally by Test Administrators.
-Accessibility features can be used by any student taking the DC CAPE assessments (i.e., students with and without disabilities, gifted students, ELs, and ELs with disabilities).
-Examples of accessibility features include: highlighter, answer masking, audio amplification, and blank scratch paper.
+On the PARCC and DC Science computer-based assessments, accessibility features are tools or preferences that are either built into the assessment system or provided externally by Test Administrators.
+Accessibility features can be used by any student taking the PARCC and DC Science assessments (i.e., students with and without disabilities, gifted students, ELs, and ELs with disabilities).
 Since the accessibility features are intended for all students, they are not classified as accommodations.
 Students should be exposed to these features prior to testing, and should have the opportunity to select and practice using them.
 Even though accessibility features are available to every student, that doesn't necessarily mean they are appropriate for every student.
 Consideration should be given to the supports a student consistently uses and finds helpful during instruction and when engaging in individual work.
 Practice tests that include accessibility features are available for teacher and student use throughout the year.
-To practice now, go to https://dc.mypearsonsupport.com/.
+To practice now, go to https://dc.mypearsonsupport.com/practice-tests/.